 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

-You might wonder how green tomatoes would taste if you are not from the South.
-Let me tell you, every bite has a crispy golden cornmeal crust on the outside and a juicy, slightly tangy center.
-This recipes is simple enough for beginner cooks, and from start to finish, it only takes about 15 minutes, which makes it perfect for an easy weeknight treat dipped into cool Sour Cream Dip.
-Fried green tomatoes are also friendly on the budget, using basic pantry ingredients and just a few fresh green tomatoes.
-You can even play with the spice level by adding a pinch more cayenne or your favorite spicy seasoning blend.
+If you’re not from the South, you might wonder how to make fried green tomatoes and what they even taste like.
+Let me tell you, each bite has a crispy golden cornmeal crust on the outside with a juicy, slightly tangy center.
+This recipe is simple enough for beginner cooks and takes about 15 minutes from start to finish, which makes it just right for a quick weeknight treat with a cool sour cream dip on the side.
 If you’re looking for another Southern tomato dish for gatherings, my Masters Tomato Pie Copycat Recipe is a must-try.

 Here’s a quick overview of the key ingredients for this recipe.
 For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.